central-north

 For our accommodation tours, we selected a lovely managed ranch, where visitors can camp right in the bush.
 You'll sleep in a comfortable canvas tent with bed and linnen, and there is a mesh tent to enjoy your dinner, hot water bucket shower and fire pit.
 All the wildlife is present, yet no other tourist vehicles!

-A stray at the ranch is inclusive of activities.
-I went for a morning run with some crew from the farm, walked to their dam for a swim ( there re no crocs...) and enjoyed an excellent guided walking safari.
+A stay at the ranch is inclusive of activities.
+We went for a morning run with some crew from the farm, walked to their dam for a swim ( there are no crocs...) and enjoyed an excellent guided walking safari.
 And yes, buffaloes, elephants, giraffes and lions are all present here.
 It's fascinating to be among workers from the ranch and get to see how at ease they are in the wilderness.

-The ranch holds camels for meat and some of these camels are trained so you can go on came ride.
-An extraordinary and peaceful experience to get so close to other animals.
-In the afternoon, we joined training with their tracking dogs which they use to combat wildlife poaching.
+The ranch holds camels for meat, and some of these camels are trained so you can go on camel safari.
+Getting so close to other animals was an extraordinary and peaceful experience.
+In the afternoon, we joined training with their tracking dogs, which they use to combat wildlife poaching.

 Start: Laikipia